zyang946/trainTicket/trainTicket/Doc-gen/RequirementDocument.md

 /*
 Generated by RM2Doc - Definition
 order is the object ord in the instance set of class Order. ord represents an object of class Order, and ord meets:
-    The attribute TicketId of the object ord is equal to the value of temporary variable CurrentTicketId The attribute OrderStatus of the object ord is equal to CANCELED */
+    The attribute TicketId of the object ord is equal to CurrentTicketId The attribute OrderStatus of the object ord is equal to CANCELED */
 		definition:
-			order:Order = Order.allInstance()->any(ord:Order | ord.TicketId = self.CurrentTicketId and ord.OrderStatus = OrderStatus::CANCELED)
+			order:Order = Order.allInstance()->any(ord:Order | ord.TicketId = CurrentTicketId and ord.OrderStatus = OrderStatus::CANCELED)
 /*
 Generated by RM2Doc - Precondition
 The object order exists